Diego Novaretti

-Diego Martín Novaretti, (born 9 May 1985), sometimes known as El Flaco, is an Argentine footballer who plays as a centre-back for Belgrano.
+Diego Martín Novaretti, (born 9 May 1985), sometimes known as El Flaco, is an Argentine former footballer who played as a centre-back.

 Club career

 Club Atlético Belgrano

 He made his professional debut with Club Atlético Belgrano in 2006.
 Novaretti is known for his height and quickness.

 Toluca

 It was rumoured that Novaretti might join Deportivo Toluca since the departure of Paulo da Silva, and José Manuel de la Torre expressed a great interest in acquiring him for the team.
 On 22 July 2009, it became official that Novaretti was to join Toluca.
 But currently he won't play as he escaped from his last club without paying anything for the transfer.
 He made his debut on 6 September 2009 against Morelia.
 He played the whole 90 minutes.
 A game that finished 1–0 For Toluca.
 He scored his first goal for Toluca on 4 April 2010 against Estudiantes Tecos.
 A game that finished 5–0 for Toluca.